You see the price of crude oil out there, ladies and gentlemen?

 That's what feminism's done.

-We started out with real men.
+Feminism gave us, we started out with real men.

-You know, we had we had from the cavemen forward, and the birth of butt sisters and so forth, the troglodytes and all the Neanderthal guys, and we moved forward and we're pretty much stayed consistent here.
+You know, we had, we hit from the cavemen forward and the Bertha Butts sisters and so forth, the Troglodites and all the Neanderthal guys.

-And then all of a sudden feminism came along.
+And then all of a sudden, feminism came along.

 Oh, that reminds me.

-Gotta get that story.
+Got to get that story.

 Big government began when women got the vote.

-I've got to get to that.
+I promised the audience yesterday, I've got to get to that.

-Uh, and and the theory behind this was they didn't do the dishes enough, didn't do the housework enough.
+And the theory behind this was they didn't do the dishes enough, didn't do the housework enough.

 And so if it meant doing the dishes, doing the dishes.

-If not playing golf and not going out and hunting and gathering, that's what they did, and it became a bunch of Michael Kinsleys.
+If it meant not playing golf and not going out and hunting and gathering, that's what they did.

 And then that started to change.

-Lauren Hutton said they don't have those kind of old real guys anymore, but that's what testosterone's supposed to be.
+Lauren Hutton, even though that's what the feminists created, Lauren Hutton said they don't have those kind of old real guys anymore, but that's what testosterone is supposed to be.

-You're trying to get the best sperm, the best masterpiece, and what women are searching, you know, for the the right mate to procreate with, to have strongest kids and so forth.
+You're trying to get the best sperm, the best masterpiece, and what women are searching, you know, for the right mate to procreate with, to have strongest kids and so forth.

-So forth, and and and men, you know, were willing to make any number of attempts in that regard to find the right woman.
+And men, you know, were willing to make any number of attempts in that regard to find the right woman.

 So we went from metrosexual to wuss.